 What to Consider When Choosing the Best Stick Vacuum

-Size Versus Strength
+Size vs. Strength

-Cord Versus Cordless
+Cord vs. Cordless

-If comparing cordless vacuum models, be sure to consider voltage: Higher voltage translates into a longer running time, and stick vacs range from 12 to 40 volts.
-A model with 20 volts can typically run for about 15 minutes on one charge; this is usually enough time to cover a space smaller than 1,000 square feet.
-The best cordless stick vacuums use a highly efficient lithium-ion battery, which will charge faster and last longer than NiCD and NiMH batteries.
+When comparing cordless vacuum models, be sure to consider voltage: Higher voltage translates into a longer running time, and stick vacuums range from 12 to 40 volts (V).
+A 20V model can typically run for about 15 minutes on one charge; this is usually enough time to cover a space smaller than 1,000 square feet.
+The best cordless stick vacuums use a highly efficient lithium-ion battery, which will charge faster and last longer than nickel-cadmium and nickel-metal hydride batteries.
 Some cordless stick vacuums come with a second spare battery (or the ability to purchase one), which can double runtime.